SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ---

 The weird thing about round 3 is how we've always dealt with the threshold.
 We've wanted to make the bar seem high (both to encourage debating during round 3 and post round 3) while actually keeping it low.
-I don't believe that making the recruitment bar seem high was really able to encourage debating post round 3, because the feeling of, "I've made it into such a prestigious club with a high bar for entry, so I need to make it count," seems like a very short-term push to me.
+I don't believe that making the recruitment bar seem high actually encourages debating post round 3, because the feeling of, "I've made it into such a prestigious club with a high bar for entry, so I need to make it count," seems like a very short-term push to me.

 In 2023-2024, on the last night of round 3 before releasing results, we asked people with 5 or fewer debates to dm us if they really wanted to be in the club.
 Because these people expressed interest (even if they had just done 1 debate), we added those who messaged us to the recruitment list.
 For everyone else we ended up setting the real bar at 2 debates, while still keeping this number unknown to the recruits.
 (So in the end even people who did 2 debates and didn't DM us got in.)